hankzhang2003/spotify-billboard-analysis/README.md

 * **Tempo:** The overall estimated speed of a track in beats per minute (BPM).
 Corresponds to the average beat duration within the track.
 * **Time signature:** An estimate of how many beats are in each measure.
 Also known as meter.

-The columns 'url', 'Instance', 'Previous Week Position', 'Peak Position', 'Weeks on Chart', 'spotify_track_id', 'spotify_track_preview_url', 'spotify_track_album', and 'spotify_track_popularity' were dropped as they were not needed for this analysis.
+The columns "url", "Instance", "Previous Week Position", "Peak Position", "Weeks on Chart", "spotify_track_id", "spotify_track_preview_url", "spotify_track_album", and "spotify_track_popularity" were dropped as they were not needed for this analysis.

+The WeekID from the weeks table was parsed into a datetime during the import.
+Two new columns named "Year" and "Decade" were created; Year is the year gathered from the datetime and Decade is a string that describes the decade of that year, obtained by passing the year into a custom-made function.

+Since the spotify genre column in the features table was in the form of a list, the dataframe was stripped of its endings, expanded with explode(), and stripped again of quotes in order to analyze the individual genres of each song.

 &nbsp;

+### Plots